EdeanBadr/LiveStreamingPipeline/README.md

 # LiveStreamingPipeline
 A live streaming pipeline built in C++ leveraging Boost.Beast for WebSocket communication and WebRTC for real-time video streaming.

-# LiveStreamingPipeline

-## Overview
-LiveStreamingPipeline is a robust and efficient live streaming solution developed in C++.
-This project combines Boost.Beast for WebSocket communication and WebRTC for real-time video transmission, making it suitable for applications such as video conferencing, online streaming, and interactive broadcasting.

 ![Interface Screenshot](/interface.png)  <!-- Replace with the actual path to your interface image -->

 ## Key Features